nickhuber/website/content/blog/project-management-history.rst

 implemented when brought forward by the people in charge of the business.
 I consider this to be first turning point of how we managed our project.

-.. class:: aside
+.. [#]

-    I don't remember if this was before or after the initial pivot into full SD-WAN features, but even it was before we weren't properly following it at that point in time.
+    In 2020, we are still modifying parts of the original implementation.

 We went to a seminar about using scrum for project management where we played with all the stereotypical things like sticky notes in swim lanes and assigning story points to things based on the fibonacci numbers.
 We adopted the parts of it we could and officially adopted Scrum.

+.. class:: comment

+    I don't remember if this was before or after the initial pivot into full SD-WAN features, but even it was before we weren't properly following it at that point in time.

 Scrum, and how it didn't quite work for us
 -------------------------------------------